Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

 - `answer_query_with_llm(query, vector_db, llm_model, llm_tokenizer)`
   Streamlines the prompt building, relevant chunk retrieval and LLM answer generation into one function.

-- **Gradio UI**
-  A two-part interface that includes:
-  - PDF upload and processing
-  - Query input and dynamic answer display

----

 ## Usage Instructions